 The first responsibility lies with the people involved in the conflicting situation.
 In case the conflict is not resolved within a tolerance limit or it has started affecting the project’s objectives or the common goal, then as a project manager, you are responsible to take steps.
 You can set up a structure by taking into consideration project management plan and understanding the current team building stage.

-According to PMBOK® Guide Fifth Edition there are 5 conflict resolution techniques:
+As per the PMBOK® Guide Sixth Edition there are 5 conflict resolution techniques:

 PROBLEM SOLVING or COLLABORATE (Win-win) –This method is preferred when team members are comfortable with each other, they trust each other and working together for the common goal.
 Here the Project Manager’s intervention is required to only remind the team what is needed to bring things on track.